 American Psycho by Bret Easton Ellis – Reviewed by Guy Portman

-American Psycho is a highly controversial novel that brought its young author Bret Easton Ellis instant fame.
+American Psycho is a highly controversial novel that brought its author Bret Easton Ellis instant fame.
 The book is written from the perspective of a young Wall Street financier, Patrick Bateman.
 Patrick is intelligent, well educated, wealthy and good looking, in addition to being a psychopath.

 The anti-hero’s bland narcissistic existence revolves around activities such as fretting over dinner bookings at a host of Manhattan’s finest eateries, a rigorous and very particular fitness regime, a dizzying array of beauty products, and an underlying obsession with materialism, particularly clothing, his own and others.
 Patrick’s relationship with his numerous hedonistic male and female associates is characterised by shallowness.
 This is even the case with long-time girlfriend Evelyn.